ditcham-park-coding-club/dpu-platform/objects/README.md

 * `self.name`: the name of this copy.
 This starts out as the object name with a number added to it.
 * `self.image`: the image of this copy.
 This is a pygame object called a [Surface](https://www.pygame.org/docs/ref/surface.html).
 * `self.rect`: the location and size of this copy.
 This is a pygame object called a [Rect](https://www.pygame.org/docs/ref/rect.html).
 * `self.hit`: if the copy is touching another object, then the value of this property will be whatever it is touching.
 Otherwise, it will be `None`.
-If it's not `None`, you might consider executing the object's `action` function, like this: `self.hit.action()`.
+If it's not `None`, you might consider executing the object's `action` function, like this: `self.hit.action(level)`.
 * `self.speech`: if this copy is currently saying something, this will not be `None`.
-* `self.carrying`: a list of other objects that this copy is carrying.
-You can add to and remove from this list.
 * `self.dx`: the horizontal speed of the object (it stands for "delta x").
 A value of about 10 will make the object smoothly move to the right; -10 will make it move to the left.
 * `self.dy`: the vertical speed of the object (it stands for "delta y").
 A value of about 10 will make the object smoothly move down (remember, the y-axis is downward); -10 will make it move up.
 But of course gravity will take hold as soon as the object is moving upward!

 `key_state` contains any keys that are currently pressed by the player.
-This is a data structure called a _map_.
-To check whether a key is pressed, we have a look in the map using an expression like this:
+This is a data structure called a _dict_.
+To check whether a key is pressed, we have a look in the dict using an expression like this:
 ```python
   if key_state[K_UP]:
     # Do something